 The media mob, then you had big tech, then you had the Democratic Party, all part of the candidate protection program.

-They weren't running on HR one.
+They weren't running on HR1.

 They weren't running on packing the Supreme Court and other courts.

-Uh they weren't running on DC and Puerto Rico statehood.
+They weren't running on DC and Puerto Rico statehood.

-They weren't running on abolishing a coequal branch of government and just ruling through executive fiat.
+They weren't running on abolishing a co-equal branch of government and just ruling through executive fiat.

-Uh they weren't running on eliminating the legislative filibuster.
+They weren't running on eliminating the legislative filibuster.

 They weren't running on any of these things.